-Potato like many of the root crops become a quick meal for the wireworm.
+Potato like many of the root crops becomes a quick meal for the wireworm.
 Untreated this can devastate the farmer’s cash crop in just a few weeks.

 They often go unnoticed for the most part unless of course your occupation or livelihood comes from crop production then they become one of your well-noted enemies.

-Potatoes will be the focus plant for this topic on wireworms giving examples of the breeding conditions, prevention of wireworm, and destructiveness.
+Potatoes will be the focus plant for this topic on wireworms giving examples of the breeding conditions, prevention of wireworms, and destructiveness.